Updated on: September 21, 2023

 What’s the best free VPN?

-hide.me is my #1 pick for the best 100% completely free VPN in 2023 — it’s one of the only free VPN plans out there that support torrenting, it allows 10 GB per month, and it comes with fast speeds, servers in 5+ countries, and strong security and privacy features.
+Proton VPN is my #1 pick for the best 100% completely free VPN in 2023 — it’s one of the only free VPN plans that allows unlimited bandwidth, and it comes with fast speeds, servers in 3 countries, and strong security and privacy features.

 While all of the free VPNs on this list are decent, ExpressVPN is the best overall VPN on the market.
 It’s not free, but it covers each plan with a 30-day money-back guarantee.
 ExpressVPN is ultra-secure, has the fastest speeds out there for browsing, streaming, torrenting, and gaming, and offers user-friendly apps for all of the major platforms.